wayneIBM/vpc-on-classic/pricing.md

-## Pricing for Block Storage for VPC
+## Pricing for block storage for VPC
 {: #pricing-for-block-storage-for-vpc}

 Pricing for {{site.data.keyword.block_storage_is_short}} is based on the capacity or the IOPS that was provisioned, depending on which storage profile you chose.
 The published monthly rate is [calculated on an hourly basis](#how-are-charges-calculated).